 “I do apologise for Bruce’s behaviour.
 He isn’t much of a gentleman.”
 He flashed another grin and Fran’s cheeks glowed.
 It was definite.
 Fran fancied him.
 She fancied a man who wasn’t her ex.
 Was that even possible?
 She hadn’t thought so five minutes earlier.

-“That’s ok.
+“That’s okay.
 Poppy isn’t much of a lady.”
 Which she demonstrated rather aptly by having a sniff of her own.
 Fortunately nothing untoward occurred and the pair tore off, taking it in turns to dodge one another.

 “Fran.”
 She shook his outstretched hand, feeling its warmth through her thick gloves.
 Their hands remained in contact and Fran felt her cheeks warm once again.
 She dropped her hand by her side and turned her attention back to the dogs.
 Poppy and Bruce zoomed across the field, stopping periodically for a sniff before resuming the chase.
 Their tongues were lolling and little clouds puffed out of their mouths and into the cool air by the time Fran and Oliver called them back.